PoliTo-ASAC-Lab/ASAC_CPM/README.md

-# ASAC_FI_playground
+# ASAC_CPM - ASAC Cluster Power Manager

-Code and documentation for FPGA/MPSoC cluster management architecture, to be used for testing purposes or extensive fault injection campaigns.
+ASAC_CPM is a Cluster Power Manager solution, to be used for testing purposes or extensive fault injection campaigns involving a cluster of devices.
 It can be easily adapted to be used with other kinds of board composing the cluster, like Arduino, Raspberry-Pi, others.

 ------